finnthedawg/BikeTurner/README.md

 ### Manufacture

 The prototype 3d model is designed from our sketches in Autocad.
-You can create your own or or simply upload the stl files to a 3d printer and adjust extrude settings until the print quality is satisfactory **Note:** Extrude settings vary between printers so you should adjust until the print is even.
+You can create your own or or simply upload <a href="./3dmodel.stl">the stl files</a> to a 3d printer and adjust extrude settings until the print quality is satisfactory **Note:** Extrude settings vary between printers so you should adjust until the print is even.

 To create the control grip, use a felt material and a standard push button.
 Attach the push button between two felt materials using a sewing machine.